albert-robert-schumann/OpCore-Simplify-FixVulnerabilities/README.md

-<p> This branch is in beta testing.
-It's not intended for mainstream use.
-Be careful when downloading from this branch. </p>
+<p> This branch is for beta testers.
+Beta testers can test changes or new features early.
+Only the main branch is intended for mainstream usage. </p>